RodenLuo/Moving_to_IBEX/README.md

 # We will not cover

 1. `cd`, `ls`, `vi` basic Linux command line
-2. Deep learning pipeline (there are tutorials in doc).
+2. Deep learning pipeline (but will give official tutorial links).
 We will only cover to `import torch/tensorflow` and see if it works.

 ## IBEX architecture